theEDdanny/WAF-Bypass-for-Beautiful-Soup/README.md

 But not to fear, because unless you're sending hundreds of requests a minute the solution is quite simple.
 For this example I will be using 'https://offerup.com/'.
 OfferUp doesnt want robots all over their site for obvious reasons, so please dont abuse this infromation.
 This post is solely for edicational purposes.

-The WAF looks at request headers to authenticate a user.
+The WAF looks at many different kinds of data authenticate a user.
+In the case of robot detection It will focus on the authenticity of the request headers.
 So why dont we try a replay attack with the headers we send legitimately via web browser?

 (P.S.)
 I personally recomend using BeautifulSoup over Selenium.
 I have found Selenuim much harder to create custom content.
 But this is a personal opnion.
 Feel free to use whatever library fits your personal needs.